librarianrafia/cv/index.md

 - Applause Award  sponsored by University of Texas at Arlington Libraries
 - Customer Commitment Award sponsored by University of Texas at Arlington Libraries
 - For providing excellent customer service to UT Arlington graduate students with Jody Bailey (EDGE Workshop on Word for Dissertation) (2012, October)-->

-#### Academic Awards and Scholarships

-`May 2013` Public Services Associate: University Library Associate sponsored by University of Michigan, Ann Arbor.
-  - This appointment came with a scholarship for the School of Information at the University of Michigan, Ann Arbor.

- `May 1999` Outstanding Graduate in the American Studies Department sponsored by State University of New York at Buffalo.

  ### Grant Support